Branched-Chain Amino Acids (BCAAs)

 BY MOUTH:

-- For a brain condition due to liver disease (hepatic encephalopathy): 240 mg/kg/day up to 25 grams of branched-chain amino acids daily for three months.
+- For a brain condition due to liver condition (hepatic encephalopathy): 240 mg/kg/day up to 25 grams of branched-chain amino acids daily for three months.
 In some cases the dose is taken in three divided doses daily.

 - For mania: a 60 gram branched-chain amino acid drink containing valine, isoleucine, and leucine in a ratio of 3:3:4 taken every morning for 7 days.